AndreBaltazar8/ablac/docs/standard-library.md

 driver storage.
 Higher-level packages should wrap that raw address in a checked nominal handle or an ownership-checked resource type.

+`abla/unsafe/xtensa` can also turn a named top-level `() -> void` function into a native Xtensa interrupt-entry address.
+This is a compiler operation, not a boxed `Fn` conversion: closures and local aliases are rejected, the entry uses the target's native calling convention, and its directly reachable Abla code is placed in `.iram1.text` automatically.
+The platform framework remains responsible for installing that address and for keeping every indirectly reached function and datum interrupt-safe.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid` through LLVM inline `syscall` assembly and offers checked descriptor and native